Scalingo/heroku2scalingo/README.md

 ## Roadmap

 * First version includes:
-  * Heroku repository cloning + add of scalingo remote
   * Scalingo app creation
   * Get heroku app environment and set it to scalingo's new app
+  * Heroku repository cloning + add of scalingo remote + push to scalingo master